Combinatorics and topology of straightening maps II: Discontinuity: Combinatorics of dynamics of polynomials

 \section{Combinatorics of dynamics of polynomials}

-We need to find nice perturbations of a given parabolic polynomials to apply Theorem~\ref{thm-conti-mult} to a family of renormalizable polynomials.
-To do this end, we need most of the results in the preceding paper \cite{Inou-Kiwi-straightening} with Kiwi.
-One of the most essential tools to construct such perturbations is a combinatorial technique which we call {\itshape combinatorial tuning}, but we also need injectivity of straightening maps, compactness of renormalizable sets for primitive combinatorics, and so on.
-Hence we recall some definitions and results in \cite{Inou-Kiwi-straightening} in this section.
+We need to find nice perturbations for a given parabolic polynomials to apply Theorem~\ref{thm-conti-mult} to a family of renormalizable polynomials.
+To do this end, we need some results in the preceding paper \cite{Inou-Kiwi-straightening} with Kiwi.
+One of the most essential tools to construct such perturbations is a combinatorial technique which we call \emph{combinatorial tuning}, which is a combinatorial version of the inverse of straightening.
+We recall some definitions and results in \cite{Inou-Kiwi-straightening} in this section.
 We also prove some lemmas for later use.